itsSopno/itsSopno/README.md

 ---

 ### About Me
-I am a passionate frontend developer who loves creating responsive and interactive web applications.
+I am a frontend developer passionate about creating smooth, interactive, and high-performance web experiences.
-I enjoy turning designs into high-quality code and continuously learning new web technologies.
+I specialize in building responsive web applications with modern JavaScript frameworks and enhancing user experiences with animations and seamless scrolling.
-I focus on clean UI, accessibility, and improving user experiences.
+Always learning and experimenting with the latest frontend technologies to create visually appealing interfaces.

 ---